heremaps/here-data-sdk-typescript/@here/olp-sdk-dataservice-read/README.md

 ## Simple bundle

-Add minified js files to your `html` and create an object of userAuth and catalogClient:
+Add minified JavaScript files to your `html` and create an object of userAuth and catalogClient:

 ```html
 <!DOCTYPE html>